Skip to main content

 William Jackson Ingram

 William Jackson Ingram was born in 1905 into a pioneer family that came to the Willamette Valley in the 1840s from England, settling near Lebanon, OR.
-At one time the family-owned 15 miles of farms across the valley.
+At one time the family owned 15 miles of farms across the valley.
 There is an island named after the Ingrams, and a city park in Lebanon was named after his Uncle Booth.

 William was an undergraduate at Lewis and Clark College - then known as Albany College.
 He chose OAC for graduate work in chemistry.
 He worked for the State of Oregon in the Agriculture Department in Salem as an analytical chemist.
 His efforts in analyzing milk resulted in the statement on the back of milk cartons governing their contents.
 He also uncovered Hg contaminants in fish and As in animal feed.
 He worked to protect the people of Oregon.